taskiq-python/taskiq/docs/guide/scheduling-tasks.md

 ## Multiple sources

 Sometimes you may want to use multiple sources to assemble a schedule for tasks.
 The `TaskiqScheduler` can do so.
-But it's obvious how to merge schedules from different sources.
+But it's not obvious how to merge schedules from different sources.

 That's why you can pass a custom merge function to resolve all possible conflicts or if you want to have more complex logic aside from sources.
 For example, filter out some task schedules.